 Registrations are now open for the 2019 For Purpose Conference where you will have access to three essential Keynote Speakers, 12 exciting skill-building workshops and a fantastic Networking Luncheon Sponsored by NFP Success.

-Our comprehensive one day program helps you and your organisation keep relevant, sustainable and ahead of the game in the Not For Profit Sector allowing you to ‘Empower Yourself and Deliver your Purpose’.
+Our comprehensive one-day program helps you and your organisation stay relevant, sustainable and ahead of the game in the Not For Profit Sector allowing you to ‘Empower Yourself and Deliver your Purpose’.

-Designed to assist all size Not-for-Profit Organisations, the For Purpose Conference provides an affordable opportunity to learn, network and collect resources and tool from experts in a variety of fields.
+Designed to assist Not-for-Profit Organisations of any size, the For Purpose Conference provides an affordable opportunity to learn, network, and collect resources and tools from experts in a variety of fields.

 Message from the Australian Institute of Company Directors

 “As Australia’s leading provider of governance education, the Australian Institute of Company Directors (AICD) is committed to strengthening society through world-class governance.
 The AICD aims to be the independent and trusted voice of governance, building the capability of a community of leaders for the benefit of society.

 An advocate for all sectors, we are also passionate about assisting not-for-profit (NFP) organisations, supporting and improving their board effectiveness to enable superior organisational performance and outcomes through better governance practices.

 The AICD and I are delighted to support the ‘For Purpose Conference’ at the University of Southern Queensland Student Guild again.
 This conference will bring together NFP governance and sector experts to discuss challenges currently facing NFP organisations.
 I encourage all within the sector to join me on Wednesday, October 16th to network and learn from your fellow delegates.”

 The USQ Student Guild is proud to be introducing the inaugural Scholarships for the 2019 For Purpose Conference.

 The For Purpose Conference Scholarships are our way of continuing our commitment to building strength in the sector through education and knowledge.